A Burden Shared is a Burden Halved: A Fairness-Adjusted Approach to Classification: Problem Formulation

 \subsection{The construction of fair classifiers: issues and roadmap}

 We investigate the important issue of what makes a ``fair'' classifier.
-In most classification tasks, the standard operation is to first construct a base confidence score, and then secondly to turn this score into a decision by setting a threshold.
-Let $S_{n+j}^c\in[0,1]$ denote a confidence score obtained from a machine learning model that predicts the conditional probability of individual $n+j$ being from class $c\in\mathcal C$.
-Consider a thresholding rule of the form $\hat{\pmb Y}=(\hat Y_{n+1}, \cdots, \hat Y_{n+m})$, where \beq \hat Y_{n+j}=c\cdot\mathbb I(S_{n+j}^c>t), \quad 1\leq j\leq m. \eeq In binary classification problems, it is customary to set the threshold $t\geq 0.5$ in \eqref{threshold-rule} to prevent overlapping selections.
+In most classification tasks, the standard operation is to first construct a confidence score, and then secondly to turn this score into a decision by setting a threshold.
+Consider selection rule \eqref{select-rule1}.
+We present two approaches for constructing confidence scores.
+The notation \(S(x,a)\) is used instead of \(\hat S(x,a)\) to indicate the ideal setting in which an oracle, possessing knowledge of the true data-generating model, computes the scores analytically without estimation.